Electrium-Mobility/elmo-discord-bot/README.md

 npm i
 ```

-3. Obtain .env tokens
+1. Obtain config tokens

 ```
-PLACEHOLDER INSTRUCTIONS

-Currently, the following tokens are being used:

-INSERT TOKENS HERE
+Go into Discord, find the pinned messages for config.json and credentials.json.
+Download and put into your directory.
 ```

 4. Start the project